National Association of Legislative Information Technology ByLaws and Standing Orders

 Article 9: Vacancies: Officers

-1. Chair: In the event of the death, disability or resignation of the Chair, the Vice-Chair shall also serve as the Chair until the election of a new Chair.
+1. Chair: In the event of the death, disability or resignation of the Chair, the Vice-Chair shall also serve as the Chair for the remainder of that term until until the election of at the next annual business meeting.
 In the event of the absence of the Chair at a meeting, the Vice-Chair shall perform the duties of the Chair at the meeting.

 3. Secretary: In the event of the death, disability or resignation of the Secretary, the Chair shall appoint a new Secretary to serve the remainder of the term of the former Secretary.